-We include in this Annual Report on Form 10-K the non-U.S. GAAP financial measure of EBITDA and Adjusted EBITDA.
+We include in this Annual Report on Form 10-K the non-U.S. GAAP financial measures of EBITDA and Adjusted EBITDA.
 We define EBITDA as earnings before interest, income taxes, depreciation and amortization.
-Adjusted EBITDA is a non-GAAP measure that represents EBITDA adjusted for project adjustments, accounts receivable reserves and goodwill impairment charges.
+Adjusted EBITDA is a non-GAAP measure that represents EBITDA adjusted for certain non-recurring project adjustments and expenses, changes in accounts receivable reserves and goodwill impairment charges.
 EBITDA and Adjusted EBITDA are used as supplemental operating performance measures by our management and by external users of our financial statements such as investors, commercial banks and others, to assess:

-- · the ability of our assets to generate cash sufficient to pay interest costs and support our indebtedness; - · our operating performance and return on capital as compared to those of other companies in our industry, without regard to financing or capital structure; and - · the viability of acquisitions and capital expenditure projects and the overall rates of return on alternative investment opportunities.
+- the ability of our assets to generate cash sufficient to pay interest costs and support our indebtedness; - our operating performance and return on capital as compared to those of other companies in our industry, without regard to financing or capital structure; and - the viability of acquisitions and capital expenditure projects and the overall rates of return on alternative investment opportunities.